Stay Fit and Fed with these Virginia Day Trips

 Eat: True Food Kitchen

-On the heels of an appetite-inspiring bike ride, True Food Kitchen has the goods: Build yourself a decked-out rice or try one of their sourdough pizzas.
+After an appetite-inspiring bike ride, True Food Kitchen has the goods: Build yourself a decked-out rice bowl or try one of their sourdough pizzas.
 It’s the perfect place to refuel.

 DC